Rick-Phoenix/sketch/docs/src/rendering_templates.md

 # Rendering Presets

-Templates can also be defined in groups, which can be rendered all at once starting from the same `root_dir`.
+Templates can also be defined in groups, which can be rendered all at once starting from the same `out_dir`.

 This is how groups are defined: